DanKaplanSES/chainofheroes_devlog/README.md

 # About Me

 I work full time and try to work on this as a hobby project for at least 30 minutes a day.
-I've been working on this over a year at this point and it's nice to see it progress day by day.
+I've been working on this for over a year at this point and it's nice to see it progress day by day.
 As you can see, I'm not much of an artist and I haven't added any sound or music yet.
 All the assets are placeholder art and you can find the licenses in the HTML source of the game.

 # TODOs